 - how much time is likely to be spent reading?

-If you’re taking a smartphone, laptop or other general-purpose device with you as well, the best choice is the Kindle Paperwhite (Wi-fi only) – especially if you’re planning to do a lot of reading outdoors or in dark environments.
-The reduced screen glare, extended battery life and inbuilt back-light make this the best dedicated e-reader on the market.
+If you’re taking a smartphone, laptop, or other general-purpose device with you as well, the best choice is the Wi-Fi-only version of the Kindle Paperwhite, especially if you’re planning to do a lot of reading outdoors or in dark environments.
+The reduced screen glare, extended battery life, and inbuilt backlight make this the best dedicated e-reader on the market.